 Pursuant to the Investment Advisory Agreement, the Adviser is entitled to receive an annual investment advisory fee, paid monthly, comprising 0.75% of the average daily net assets of the Fund up to \$500 million, 0.65% of average daily net assets of \$500 million or more but less than \$1 billion and 0.50% of average daily net assets of \$1 billion and over.
-The Adviser has contractually agreed to waive or otherwise reduce its annual compensation received from the Fund to the extent necessary to ensure that the Fund's "Total Annual Fund Operating Expenses," excluding taxes, fees and expenses attributable to a distribution or service plan adopted by the Trust, "Acquired Fund Fees and Expenses," interest, extraordinary items and brokerage commissions, do not exceed 0.90% of average daily net assets of the Fund (the "Expense Limitation").
-Prior to September 1, 2018, the Expense Limitation was 1.00% (on an annual basis) of the Fund's average daily net assets.
-The Expense Limitation will remain in place until August 31, 2020, unless the Board of Trustees approves its earlier termination.
+The Adviser has contractually agreed to waive or otherwise reduce its annual compensation received from the Fund to the extent necessary to ensure that the Fund's "Total Annual Fund Operating Expenses," excluding taxes, fees and expenses attributable to a distribution or service plan adopted by the Trust, "Acquired Fund Fees and Expenses," interest, extraordinary items and brokerage commissions, do not exceed 0.95% of average daily net assets of the Fund (the "Expense Limitation").
+Prior to September 1, 2020, the Expense Limitation was 0.90% (on an annual basis) of the Fund's average daily net assets and prior to September 1, 2018, the Expense Limitation was 1.00% (on an annual basis) of the Fund's average daily net assets.
+The Expense Limitation will remain in place until August 31, 2023, unless the Board of Trustees of the Trust approves its earlier termination.
 Subject to approval by the Board of Trustees, the Adviser may recoup any expenses or fees it has reimbursed within a three-year period from the date on which the Adviser reduced its compensation and/or assumed expenses of the Fund.
 The Adviser is permitted to seek reimbursement from the Fund, subject to certain limitations, for fees it waived and Fund expenses it paid to the extent the total annual fund operating expenses do not exceed the limits described above or any lesser limits in effect at the time of reimbursement.
 No recoupment will occur unless the Fund's expenses are below the Expense Limitation amount.

-The following tables set forth the aggregate fees paid to the Adviser by the Fund for services rendered during the fiscal years ended April 30, 2017, April 30, 2018 and April 30, 2019.
+The following tables set forth the aggregate fees paid to the Adviser by the Fund for services rendered during the fiscal years ended April 30, 2020 April 30, 2021 and April 30, 2022.

-For the Fiscal Year Ended April 30, 2019
+I or the Fisc cal Year Ended April 30, 2022

-Gross Advisory Fees Earned Advisory Fee Waivers and Expenses Reimbursed Net Advisory Fees
+Gross Advisory Fees Earned dvisory Fee Waivers Expenses Reimbursed Net Advisory Fees

-\$ 1,717,785 • \$ J 1,599,600
+\$ 1,502,536 \$ (104,148) \$ 1,398,388

-Fo or the Fiscal Year Ended April 30, 2018
+I or the Fisc cal Year Ended April 30, 2021

-Gross Advisory Fees

-Earned Advisory Fees Recouped Net Advisory Fees
+Gross Advisory Fees Earned dvisory Fee Waivers Expenses Reimbursed Net Advisory Fees

-\$ 1,914,973 \$ 0 \$ 1,914,973
+\$ 1,073,737 \$ (189,225) \$ 884,512

-Fo or the Fiscal Year Ended April 30, 2017
+cal Year Ended April 30, 2020

-Gross Advisory Fees

-Earned Advisory Fees Recouped Net Advisory Fees
+Gross Advisory Fees Earned dvisory Fee Waivers Expenses Reimbursed Net Advisory Fees

-\$ 2,270,429 \$ 0 \$ • 2,270,429
+\$ 1,455,487 \$ (178,396) \$ 1,277,091